Japan Automotive Hall of Fame: 2004

 Born in 1932, Kume joined Honda after completing his studies in mechanical engineering.
-He became a director at Honda's Technical Centre in 1969, and was appointed president of the latter in 1977.
+He became a director at Honda's Technical Centre in 1969, and was appointed president of Honda's Technical Centre in 1977.
 By 1983, he was president of Honda.
 He retired in 2002 with a glowing career, a Medal of Honor and several respected books behind him.